 Their signs read, “Non-compliance is a social skill” (my personal favourite), “Nothing about us without us”, “I don’t need to be solved” (crossing out the puzzle piece logo), “Red instead: Neurodiverse” (opposing the blue used by Autism Speaks), “Loud Hands”, and “Not a disease.
 Not an epidemic.”

 We share much in common with A4A including a demand for supports beyond “behavioural services for children” by this Ontario government.
 Please sign the petition under the PETITION tab to add your name to the list for CHOICE in funding for services and sign up for updates about supports that are respectful, supporting authentic development over behavioural compliance.

 The Spring edition of the Autism D.A.T.A. bulletin is available!
-This issue features the Infant and Early Childhood Development graduate program at Fielding University and the research of its students.
-CLICK HERE to view the Spring 2017 bulletin.
+This issue features a new assessment protocol, a new developmental boarding school, new research, parent course, conferences, advocacy & podcast.
+CLICK HERE to view the Spring 2018 bulletin.
 You can also SIGN UP to receive an email when the next Bulletin is published.